 The School of Physics and Astronomy at Manchester is one of the largest and most active schools of physics in the UK.
 We have a long tradition of excellence in both teaching and research, and have interests in most areas of contemporary research.

-The postgraduate research environment is well-funded and world-class.
-In the most recent research assessment exercise (RAE 2008), 85% of the School's research was rated as of international quality, with 20% world-leading.
-The volume of world-leading and internationally excellent research places the School 5th in the UK.
+The postgraduate research environment is well funded and world-class as demonstrated by our ranking in REF2014.
 Supervision is provided by academic staff, who are leaders in their fields, with independent pastoral back-up.
-Transferable skills training is available and there are some school teaching opportunities.
+Transferable skills training is available and there are some school teaching opportunities

 Information for international students